lengzuo/pavebank/README.md

 - For open bills, it performs a Temporal Query against the live running workflow to fetch the real-time totals.
 - For closed bills, it reads the finalized data directly from the database.

-### List Bills
+### List Bills (Synchronous)

 Retrieves a paginated list of open or closed bills.
+This API is **synchronous**, designed for real-time display of bill information.

 **Endpoint:** `GET /api/bills`